ahakola/WeakAuras/!RAID Tank Debuffs TSU.md

 ![!RAID Tank Debuffs TSU](/Pictures/RAID_Tank_Debuffs_TSU.png?raw=true "!RAID Tank Debuffs TSU")

 Shows debuffs on tanks and buffs on bosses in raids.
-Over-engineered, but so cool the ground will freeze under you when you use this.
+Over-engineered, but so cool the ground will freeze under your feet when you use this.

 Export string | Descripion
 ------------- | ----------
-[!RAID Tank Debuffs TSU.txt](/ExportStrings/!RAID%20Tank%20Debuffs%20TSU.txt) | Shows debuffs on tanks and buffs on bosses in raids.
-Over-engineered, but so cool the ground will freeze under you when you use this.
+[!RAID Tank Debuffs TSU.txt](/ExportStrings/!RAID%20Tank%20Debuffs%20TSU.txt) | Shows debuffs on tanks and buffs on bosses in raids. **Must have for tanks!**

 ---